Degradation-Aware Cooperative Multi-Modal GNSS-Denied Localization Leveraging LiDAR-Based Robot Detections: Multi-Robot Localization Method

 \subsection{LIO Relative Factor}

 The relative pose is calculated from two consecutive outputs of the \ac{LIO} algorithm as

-We assume that the \ac{LIO} utilizes a scan matching algorithm minimizing a point-to-line or point-to-plane cost function, and we utilize binary detection of \ac{LIO} degeneration based on the minimum eigenvalue of the approximate Hessian evaluated by the optimization method.
+We assume that the \ac{LIO} utilizes a scan matching algorithm minimizing a point-to-line or point-to-plane cost function for matching the current \ac{lidar} scan to a map, and we utilize binary detection of \ac{LIO} degeneration based on the minimum eigenvalue of the approximate Hessian evaluated by the optimization method.
 For a detailed description of the scan matching degeneracy detection, see~\cite{zhangDegeneracyOptimizationbasedState2016a}.
-We consider the current \ac{LIO} output degenerated if
+We consider the scan-to-map matching problem and the current \ac{LIO} output degenerated if

 where $\mat{A}$ is the Jacobian of the scan-matching cost function evaluated at the current linearization point and $\lambda_\mathrm{thr}$ is a predefined threshold.
 We assume that when the \ac{LIO} is not degenerated, it is more reliable than the \ac{VIO} method, and when the \ac{LIO} is degenerated, the \ac{LIO} position and yaw output are unusable.
 Therefore, we set the covariance matrix of the \ac{LIO} relative pose as